slow-session/dev.session.nz/slowsession.md

 The slow session is an opportunity for players who are starting out with Irish traditional music and want an opportunity to play tunes that they're learning or have already learnt with others in a supportive environment.

-We don't teach tunes directly in this session but it's a great chance to practice playing with others.
-There's some scope for accompaniment but the focus is on the melody instruments.
+We don't teach tunes in this session but it's a great chance to practice playing with others.
+The focus is on melody instruments, but there is some scope for accompaniment.
+Accompanists should read the "Advice to accompanists" section (Rewrite section in learn_by_ear page) INSTERT LINK!]

+Learning by ear, and playing tunes from memory is strongly encouraged.
+Please read the "Learn by ear" page.
+INSERT LINK!

 See our <a href="/slowguidelines/"><button class="filterButton">Guidelines for the Slow Session</button></a> if you need more information.